cwolock/surv_vim_supplementary/README.md

 # Supplementary materials for survival variable importance paper

-This repository contains code to reproduce the analyses in ["Assessing variable importance in survival analysis using machine learning"](https://arxiv.org/abs/2311.12726) by Wolock, Gilbert, Simon, and Carone (In press, *Biometrika*, 2024+).
+This repository contains code to reproduce the analyses in ["Assessing variable importance in survival analysis using machine learning"](https://doi.org/10.1093/biomet/asae061) by Wolock, Gilbert, Simon, and Carone (*Biometrika*, 2024).

 The methods described in the above paper are implemented in the `survML` package (version 1.2.0 or higher), available on CRAN.